 Some defining features of QSRs are:

-• Tech Use: Online ordering, KDS, and POS systems help manage orders efficiently.
+- Tech Use: Online ordering, KDS, and POS systems streamline order management.

 Why are QSRs Growing Rapidly?